Skip to content

 (Kàn nǐ yìntánɡ fā hēi, zuìjìn kěnénɡ yào dǎoméi.)

-Compared to red, which is a symbol courage and loyalty, if a person’s heart turns black, they are not a good person and might harm others for their own benefit.
+Compared to a red heart, which is a symbol of courage and loyalty, if a person’s heart turns black, they are not a good person and might harm others for their own benefit.

 e.g.